-Your negative emotions are useful.
-If you understand why they appear, you will become more satisfied as a person.
+Dear kids, your negative emotions are useful.
+If you understand why they appear, you can make a change.
+And you will become more satisfied as people.

 You can’t handle your negative feelings?
 Well, most adults can’t either because they never learned how.

 When I was a preteen, I thought I would be happier If only…:

 …I were the prettiest girl at school.

 …I had a boyfriend – I’d be so happy!